JSiegel0516/ICharm.AI-Project/README.md

    docker compose down
    ```

-   # IF YOU START TO GET API ERRORS FOR THE RASTERS, RUN:
+   # IF YOU START TO GET API ERRORS FOR THE RASTERS OR DATABASE:

+   # If these coommands do not work, try to delete the container manually in the GUI

    docker compose down -v
    docker compose build